vagrantxiao/ESE532fall2019_emulation/README.md

 ![](images/buffer_lock.jpg)

-Eylon Caspi, Andr´e DeHon, and John Wawrzynek.
-Stream computations organized for reconfigurable execution (SCORE): Introduction and tutorial.
-In FPL, Lecture Notes in Computer Science.
-Springer Verlag, 2000

-### 2.1 Emulation for the Buffer Lock
+### 2.1 [Emulation](https://github.com/Xilinx/SDSoC-Tutorials/blob/master/getting-started-tutorial/lab-8-emulation.md) for the Buffer Lock
 Now, let's use emulation to find the bugs.
 As the emulation does not support the Utral-96v2 yet, we temporarily create a ZCU102 project to do the emulation as below.
 Make sure you use `A53 Linux` as the System configuration.
 Choose Target as `Emulation`.